Profiteer (Daoye): Institutional and Administrative Disorder

 When the reform was first introduced, China had just emerged from several decades of political turmoil.
 In the difficult and unprecedented transformation from a command economy to the vaguely conceived “socialist market economy”, this process was indeed facing a vast vacuum.
 Since the economic management system was in a transitional stage, the boundary between market regulation and administrative regulation was blurring.
 More there was a lack of supervision over administrative powers.
 Without the various institutional arrangements and supervisions under the dual-track system, a number of problems, including speculation, operating without a license, earning exorbitant profit, and manufacturing and selling counterfeit and fake commodities, had arisen that both demanded and defied solution.

 As early as 1983 the central government had frequently issuance of bulletins bemoaning its inability to carry through with national construction projects.
 The crux of the problem reportedly lies in the state's loss of control over raw material.
 In addition, a pattern of policy oscillation marked through the implementation of dual-track system, these policies shifted in ways that were unpredicted and disruptive to the economy.
-By mid-1980s, the disorder in the economy had become rather serious, particularly in terms of circulation, i.e. excessive social demand, excessive industrial development speed, excessive issue of credit and currency, excessive price increase and disorder in the economy.
+By the mid-1980s, the disorder in the economy had become rather serious, particularly in terms of circulation, i.e. excessive social demand, excessive industrial development speed, excessive issue of credit and currency, excessive price increase and disorder in the economy.
 The situation was called the “four excessive and one disorder” (siguo yiluan 四过一乱).